HMNB Portsmouth: The 'Great Rebuilding'

 The Great Ropehouse, a double ropery over 1,000 ft in length, dates from the same period.
 It is, however, the sixth ropehouse (since 1665) to have stood on the site.
 Both its immediate predecessors were destroyed by fire (in 1760 and 1770) and the current building was itself gutted by fire in 1776 as the result of an arson attack.
 It was called a 'double' ropery because the spinning and laying stages took place in the same building (on different floors) rather than on two separate sites.
 Other buildings associated with ropemaking (including hemp houses, a hatchelling house, tarring house and storehouses) were laid out alongside and parallel to the ropehouse; they largely date from the same period.

+The ropeyard required considerable hemp supplies for its production.
+The Portsouth Dockyard Commissioner, William Gifford, reported a ketch The George, carrying 60 tons of hemp from Archangel, arriving on 17 December 1703.

 Later, in 1784, a large new house was built for the Dockyard Commissioner.
 Unusually for the time it was designed by a civilian architect (Samuel Wyatt, with Thomas Telford as clerk-of-works); most other dockyard buildings were designed in-house.
 The dockyard chapel, built eighty years earlier, was demolished to make way for the new Commissioner's house and a new chapel (St Ann's Church) was built nearby.
 At the same time a set of offices for the senior officers of the yard was built (in place of an earlier office block), overlooking the docks and basin; it continues to provide office space to this day.

 After the old Commissioner's House had been demolished, four identical quadrangular buildings were built, flanking the timber ground east of the Basin; as well as providing storage space, they accommodated workshops for a variety of trades, including joiners, wheelwrights, wood-carvers, capstan-makers and various other craftsmen.
 A new smithery was also built nearby, immediately to the north (the latest in a succession of smiths' shops to have been built on the site); dating from 1791, it was mainly occupied with anchor making.
 Ten years later this process was vividly described: "The immense masses of the anchors, the ponderous hammers, the vast size of the bellows, the roaring of the flaming furnaces, the reverberations of the falling cumbrous hammers, and the fiery pieces of metal flying in all directions, are truly awful, grand and picturesque".